Xardas0327/Learning2DEngine/Documentations/TiledMapEditor.md

 It doesn't have its own game object and it doesn't really have any representation.
 But its attribute affect game objects, which are in this layer.
 Plus, every `BaseRendererComponent::layer` is depend on the layer order.
-The fist layer will be layer 0, the second layer 1 and so on.
+The first layer will be layer 0, the second layer 1 and so on.
 But the layer number/order can be overwrite by the `Smart Property`: _Layer_.

 | Feature     | Supported  | Notes              |